A NeuroAffective-CBT Perspective on Perimenopause: Multi-System Recalibration of Brain, Body, and Behaviour

 Resistance Training and the Nervous System: Strength Is Neural Before It Is Muscular

 With continued training, structural adaptations within skeletal muscle become more prominent.
-Mechanical tension and metabolic stress activate satellite cells, muscle-resident stem cells involved in repair, hypertrophy, and tissue remodelling.
-Although these processes are mediated through local and systemic signalling rather than direct cortical command, they arise from the physiological stress imposed by progressively challenging loads.
+Mechanical tension and metabolic stress activate satellite cellsโ€”muscle-resident stem cells involved in repair, hypertrophy, and tissue remodelling.
+Although these processes are mediated through local and systemic signalling rather than direct cortical control, they are initiated by the physiological demands imposed through progressively increasing loads.

 Over time, performance reflects the integrated contribution of neural efficiency and muscular adaptation.
 The relative balance depends on training status, programme duration, and stimulus characteristics, but progressive overload and sufficient effort remain central drivers of change (Weinberg and Gould, 2019).

 Conversely, physical inactivity is associated with reduced muscular capacity, impaired mood regulation, heightened stress sensitivity, and increased risk of anxiety and depression (Salmon, 2001; Stonerock et al., 2015).
 Reduced exposure to manageable physical stress may limit opportunities for adaptive autonomic recalibration and recovery learning, mechanisms proposed to support emotional flexibility (Mirea, 2025).
+In this sense, resistance training does not merely build strength, but may also support the organismโ€™s capacity to engage with, tolerate, and recover from stress.

 Mental Health Outcomes: What the Clinical Evidence Suggests